bharrisau/simpleflatmapper.org/0201-property-mapping.md

 ## list/array

-if the type of the object is a array or a list then the finder will look for the first number in the column and use at as the index to put the element in. if there is a subproperty specify after the number that will be match against the element class.
+if the type of the object is an array or a list then the finder will look for the first number in the column and use at as the index to put the element in. if there is a sub-property specify after the number that will be matched against the element class.
 If not it will look for a 1 argument constructor.

 * List<String> myList, 'my_list_3' -> will match against the 3rd element of the list as a String.
 * List<MyObject> myList, 'my_list_3_id' -> will match against property id of the 3rd element of the list.